Partnerships and Beneficiaries

 Hellenic Research Fellowship Program at California State University, Sacramento

-The Foundation is funding the Library Research Fellowship Program to support the use of the Tsakopoulos Hellenic Collection by fellows for scholarly research in Hellenic studies while in residence at California State University, Sacramento.
+The Foundation continues to fund the Library Research Fellowship Program to support the use of the Tsakopoulos Hellenic Collection by fellows for scholarly research in Hellenic studies while in residence at California State University, Sacramento.

-The Heritage Greece partner: In 2017, the Foundation partnered once again with the National Hellenic Society to support the travel and education of ten Elios Scholars, who participated in Heritage Greece 2017.
+Heritage Greece partner: Each year, the Foundation partners with the National Hellenic Society to support the travel and education of ten Elios Scholars, who participate in the Heritage Greece program.

 The Foundation supported the Kairos Youth Choir Greek Choral Music Recording Project by underwriting the cost of recording a performance by the choir members of both existing and newly-written Greek music, bringing exposure to Greek language, culture, and tradition.
+The Foundation also has supported Karios’ participation in the International Festival of the Aegean in Syros, Greece.
 Kairos is a community treasure that provides a nurturing environment for musically interested children.

-Loyola Marymount University’s Basil P. Caloveras Center for Modern Greek Studies
+Loyola Marymount University’s Basil P. Caloyeras Center for Modern Greek Studies

-Scholarships for students in the Modern Greek Studies program and faculty stipends are supported with funding from the Foundation for 2015-16.
+Scholarships for students in the Modern Greek Studies program and faculty stipends were supported with funding from the Foundation.

 Metropolis of San Francisco Folk Dance Programs